musicislife727/demo-repo/README.md

 ## Route Table for Custom VPC (NAT Gateway for PRIVATE Subnets)

-By Default, a Route table will automatically be created with a route for the NAT Gateway.
+By default, a custom Route table will automatically be created with a route for the NAT Gateway.
 The custom private subnets will automatically be associated with this route table.
+This is separate from the default route table that is provided by AWS with every new VPC creation.
 To disable creation of the route table for the PRIVATE subnets, you must change the value of **_MAKE_PRIVATE_RT_** from the default value of **_true_** to **_false_**.

 The default CIDR block for the route to NAT Gateway is 0.0.0.0/0 (all ips).
 You can change this by modifying the vaule of the variable named **_CUSTOM_VPC_PRIVATE_RT_CIDR_IPV4_**.